 Once the ship is sunk, all Art Reef Founding Donors, cause partners and members of the collaborative teams will come together for a celebration to honor everyone who contributed… and kick off the coral grafting, “e-DNA” marine science research, further art installations, and swim education programs for local BVI kids.
 At this point, we shift from the Phase 1 funded model to the Phase 2 “self-sustaining” legacy model.

 Timeline: April 2017 - 2018

 Phase 3: LEGACY

 The "Maverick Art Park" reef and eco-dive site is now fully self-supporting, with a financial engine streaming a portion of dive tourism proceeds to reef health maintenance, cutting-edge marine science research and education and community programs for local BVI kids.

-Mike Cochran, a historian, had previously stumbled across the ship in 2012 when sailing the BVIs.
-Mike's interest in historical artifacts led him to put together a webpage dedicated to the history of the ship, one of only a few that survived the bombing of Pearl Harbor on Dec 7, 1941 and to make a call-out to the world to preserve this piece of history.
-Mike assembled a information he could find in hopes someone, like Owen, would stumble across the website and be inspired.
+Owen's online research led him to a historian named Mike Cochran, who had previously stumbled across the ship in 2012 when sailing the BVIs.
+Cochran had created a page dedicated to the history of the Kodiak Queen— originally called the YO-44, suspected to be one of only five ships that survived the bombing of Pearl Harbor on Dec 7, 1941.
+Cochran had posted the page as a call-out to the world, hoping this information could someday help preserve this piece of history.

-In April 2016, Maverick 1000, an entrepreneurial adventure group came down to the BVIs for their annual Necker Island trip to spend time with Sir Richard.
-At one of the "give back" think tank sessions with the group, Lauren presented a handful of challenges Unite BVI was trying to address in the BVIs, including saving a derelict ship, rehabilitating vulnerable marine life, and supporting much needed swim education programs for BVI youth... and gave the group a 20 minute working session challenge.
+In April 2016, a group of friends from an entrepreneurial impact group called Maverick1000 came to visit the BVIs and spend time with Sir Richard Branson, for their annual weeklong Necker Island trip.
+Mid-week, during one of the "IMPACT" think tank sessions with the group, Lauren shared her presentation with these heart-driven entrepreneurs which included a challenge to help save this historic ship, rehabilitating vulnerable marine life, and supporting much needed swim education programs for BVI youth.

 - Financial sustainability